- Home

 Democracy

-At Great Yarmouth Charter Academy the principle of democracy is consistently reinforced, with the democratic process being employed for important decisions within the school community, for instance, elections being held for Head Pupils and House Leaders.
-In addition, Student Voice is a democratic process; feedback from House Leaders and senior pupils also help to shape and further improve the school.
-The principle of democracy is explored in History, religious education and assemblies.
+At Great Yarmouth Charter Academy the principle of democracy is consistently reinforced.
+The democratic process is employed for important decisions within the school community, for instance, elections being held for Head Pupils and House Leaders.
+Feedback from House Leaders and senior pupils also help to shape and further improve the school.
+The principle of democracy is explored in History, Religious Education and assemblies.

 The Rule of Law

-The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as supporting pupils within an environment where they thrive, seen for example in school assemblies.
-Pupils are taught the values and reasons behind laws, firstly that they govern us and secondly they protect us, the responsibilities that this involves and the consequences when laws are broken.
+The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days.
+These are practiced in every classroom and corridor and explored in depth in assemblies.
+Pupils are taught the values and reasons behind laws, firstly that they govern us and secondly they protect us.
+The pupils understand the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.
 Our behaviour policy is rigorously upheld so that everyone in school recognises and understands that the rules of the school are applied fairly and consistently.

 Individual liberty

-Great Yarmouth Charter Academy pupils are actively encouraged to make independent choices knowing that they are in a safe, secure and supportive environment.
-As a school we educate and provide boundaries for pupils to make choices safely, through the provision of a safe environment and an empowering education.
-Pupils are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of the E- Safety programme in prep.
+Our pupils are actively encouraged to make independent choices knowing that they are in a safe, secure and supportive environment.
+Examples of these include selecting from our wide range of after school activities, selection options for Y10 or choices for further education.
+Pupils are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of the E- Safety programme.

 Mutual respect

 Respect is at the core of our school ethos.
-We promote respect for others and this is reiterated through our classroom and learning environment.
-Pupils learn that their behaviours have an effect on their own rights and those of others and our behaviour policy exemplifies our basic belief in mutual respect.
+We promote respect for others and this is reiterated in our classrooms and throughout the school.
+Pupils learn that their behaviours have an effect on their own rights and those of others.
+Our behaviour policy exemplifies our basic belief in mutual respect.
 In line with our commitment to democracy, pupils are always able to voice their opinions and we foster an environment where pupils are safe to disagree with each other and to deal with conflict.
 Achievement is celebrated across the school in many different ways, ranging from contact home, public recognition and certificates, to postcards and awards from the staff.

 Tolerance of those of different faiths and beliefs